skalenetwork/documentation/developers/overview.md

 #### Get Access

-If you do not have a SKALE Chain yet, request one by using the link below.
+If you don't have a SKALE Chain yet, request one by using the link below.

 <button>[Request a SKALE Chain](https://skale.network/innovators-signup)</button>